Creating Processes

 12. In the Due Date Interval field, enter the number of days between when this task was created and when it should be due.

 13. The Suppress At Launch checkbox sets whether this process task should be kicked off immediately upon process creation or wait for an action to trigger the task later.
-If this checkbox is checked, the task will not be triggered upon initial process creation.
+If this checkbox is checked, the task will not be triggered when the initial process is created.
 Typically, when creating a process, the first process task will not have this box checked.

 14. Check the Enable Advanced Execution Management box if you want to give users other than the task’s owner the ability to complete the task.
 Click to highlight the role(s) you want to add, then click the right arrow to add to the Chosen box.

-Please note: If you choose Client Service, users will need to be a part of an Entity's Servicing Team to be able to edit tasks related to them.
+Please note: If you choose Client Service, users must be part of an Entity’s Servicing Team to edit tasks related to them.

 15. Click Save to finalize the creation of the process task.